 TL;DR: The government is set to release long-awaited guidance on how schools should treat transgender people in a matter of weeks.
-According to a report in The Times, it will advise schools to ban trans students from using the bathrooms of their choice and to out trans children to their parents, except where there are safeguarding issues.
+According to reports, it will advise schools to ban trans students from using the bathrooms of their choice and to out trans children to their parents, except where there are safeguarding issues.

-Long-awaited guidance on how schools can support trans children is set to be released in a matter of weeks.
+Long-awaited guidance on how schools can support trans children is set to be released by the end of the summer school term.

-According to a report in The Times, a newspaper with a long history of anti-trans editorial rhetoric, government advice will tell schools "to bar children who want to change their gender from using lavatories or changing facilities of the opposite sex".
+According to reports in The Times and The Sun, newspapers with a long history of anti-trans editorial rhetoric, government advice will tell schools "to bar children who want to change their gender from using lavatories or changing facilities of the opposite sex".

 What will the guidance say?

-But if the guidance is released in this form, as now widely expected by the LGBTQIA+ third sector, it will set out several stark changes to schools.
+If the guidance is released in this form, as now widely expected by the LGBTQIA+ third sector, it will set out several stark changes to schools.
+It could mean:

 Of course, that last point isn't contested.
 But what it means is.